-- 85. Local people are enthusiastic about protecting trees, hedges, and green spaces, and being able to access the surrounding countryside for recreational purposes.
-Many residents told us at the community engagement events about how the green nature of the parish is one of its special qualities that must be preserved. - 86.
+- 86. Local people are enthusiastic about protecting trees, hedges, and green spaces, and being able to access the surrounding countryside for recreational purposes.
+Many residents told us at the community engagement events about how the green nature of the parish is one of its special qualities that must be preserved. - 87.
 Legislation and the NPPF (chapter 15) afford considerable support for protecting and enhancing key landscapes and areas of value in terms of biodiversity.
 This includes the need for biodiversity net gain (BNG) as part of developments.
-Para 174 of the NPPF supports the mapping of ecological assets and networks, including for enhancement or creation.
-Paras 96 -101 covers protecting existing green open spaces and creation of new ones.
-The NPPF also makes it clear that all new streets should include trees, and that planning policies should ensure streets are tree lined. - 87.
-Green Infrastructure Planning and Design guidance has recently been published by Natural England to help planners and designers develop plans, including neighbourhood plans, with multifunctional green infrastructure at the heart.
+Para 180 of the NPPF supports the mapping of ecological assets and networks, including for enhancement or creation.
+Paras 102-107 covers protecting existing green open spaces and creation of new ones.
+The NPPF also makes it clear that all new streets should include trees, and that planning policies should ensure streets are tree lined. - 88.
+Green Infrastructure Planning and Design guidance27 has recently been published by Natural England to help planners and designers develop plans, including neighbourhood plans, with multifunctional green infrastructure at the heart.
 Different 'building blocks' of green infrastructure referenced in the guidance include orchards, allotments, features for species, green spaces, SuDS, traffic-free routes, more natural spaces (including woodlands, grassland, scrub, and hedgerows) and so forth.
-These are
+These are all elements that were considered when developing the green corridors in this plan to ensure wildlife connectivity through green elements of the parish's landscape can be considered for new development.
+This includes the connectivity of pathways from already existing orchards, natural spaces, hedgerows, trees, and blue bodies. - 89.
+The Environment Act (2021) requires all development schemes to deliver a mandatory 10% BNG, which should be maintained for a period of at least 30 years.
+The concept seeks measurable improvements for biodiversity by creating or enhancing habitats in association with development.
+Development proposals must 'leave biodiversity in a better state than before'.
+This will become law from November 2023, however, for smaller sites it will apply from April 2024, with secondary legislation and further detail yet to come.
+There will be three ways to deliver BNG, onsite within the site curtilage, off site locally with biodiversity enhanced in conjunction with nearby landowners, or through statutory credits.
+The

-&lt;sup>25 Evidence suggests that using warm coloured LEDS (max 3000 kelvin) reduces insects being attracted away from the dark corridor and dark skies.
+26 Evidence suggests that using warm coloured LEDS (max 3000 kelvin) reduces insects being attracted away from the dark corridor and dark skies.
 If insects are attracted away from foraging areas, then this affects bats and other wildlife.
 Research also by Boyes et al 2021 shows that artificial lighting is likely to be contributing to overall declines in the moth population reducing prey availability for all bat species.
 Source: Jan-2022-Final-Dark-corridors-for-bats.pdf (devon.gov.uk)

-&lt;sup>26 Design Guide - Green Infrastructure Framework.pdf (naturalengland.org.uk)
+27 Design Guide - Green Infrastructure Framework.pdf (naturalengland.org.uk)